-It’s a ready-to-go, intuitive, revenue-focused publishing platform that will let small and medium-sized newsrooms dedicate more resources to their journalism.
-Newspack will be simple to set up, easy to use, durable, flexible and fast.
+It’s a ready-to-go, intuitive, revenue-focused publishing platform that will take the tech burden off of small and medium-sized newsrooms, letting them dedicate more resources to journalism.
+Newspack is simple to set up, easy to use, durable, flexible and fast.

 So it’s a new content-management system?

-No, Newspack is being developed on WordPress, the world’s most popular CMS.
-Newspack will be a plugin that selects, streamlines and simplifies the use of other plugins best suited to newsroom needs.
-It’s the maestro that will arrange and conduct an orchestra of plugins.
+No, Newspack was developed on and uses WordPress, the world’s most popular CMS.
+Newspack is a plugin and a subscription service overseen by an experienced team that selects, streamlines and simplifies the use of other plugins best suited to newsroom needs.
+Newspack is the maestro that will arrange and conduct an orchestra of plugins.
 And it eliminates most of publishers’ technology headaches and overhead.